 05 of 10

-The same Caladium plants sold as tubers are potted and sold, at a much higher price, as houseplants.
-Caladiums can tolerate full shade outdoors, but like indirect light indoors.
-Keep their soil moist, but not wet.
-Caladiums do not like to be cold, preferring temperatures ranging from 60 to 85 degrees F. If the leaves start to yellow and the plant is struggling, allow it to die back and rest until spring.
-Store in a cool, dry spot and repot in February or March.
-(Low to Moderate Light)
+The same Caladium plants sold as tubers are potted and sold at a much higher price as houseplants.
+Caladiums can tolerate full shade outdoors but like indirect light indoors.
+Keep its soil moist, but not wet.
+Caladiums do not like to be cold, preferring temperatures ranging from 60 to 85 F. If the leaves start to yellow and the plant is struggling, allow it to die back and rest until spring.
+Store it in a cool, dry spot and repot it in February or March.

 06 of 10

 Small potted evergreen boxwood and myrtle make easy going houseplants and nice winter decorations.
-They prefer a direct light source.
+They prefer a bright, direct light source.
 Turning the pot every few days will keep them growing evenly on all sides.
 Humidity is crucial to evergreen houseplants and misting is necessary.
 Water when the soil feels dry and feed monthly.
 Keep watch for spider mites.

 07 of 10

 Coleus is everywhere these days.
 The old-fashioned seed-grown varieties that prefer some shade make especially nice houseplants.
 If your plants are too large to bring in, coleus root quickly from cuttings.
 Give coleus indirect bright light (a moderate level of light).
-They like to be warm but will tolerate cooler nights and temperatures down to about 55 degrees F. Keep the soil moist and feed monthly.
-Be sure to pinch off any flowers as they appear, to keep the plants from going to seed.
-(Moderate Light)
+They like to be warm but will tolerate cooler nights and temperatures down to about 55 F. Keep the soil moist and feed monthly.
+Be sure to pinch off any flowers as they appear to keep the plants from going to seed.

 08 of 10

 09 of 10

 Believe it or not, peppers are tropical perennials and can be kept growing and producing for several years.
 Smaller hot peppers are the easiest to bring indoors, but any pepper is worth a try.
-As with growing peppers outdoors, they like their soil to be a little dry and a little underfed.
-But bright direct light is necessary to set flowers and grow peppers.
+As with growing peppers outdoors, it likes its soil to be a little dry and a little underfed.
+But bright, direct light is necessary to set flowers and grow peppers.
 Watch for aphids and fungus gnats.
-(Bright Direct Light)

 10 of 10